top of page

 Marble Robotics: The Last-Mile Delivery Challenge

-As interns with at SF-based Marble Robotics, my team was asked to create a streamlined aesthetic for the delivery robot as well as user interface.
+As interns with at SF-based Marble Robotics in 2016, my team was asked to create a streamlined aesthetic for the delivery robot as well as user interface.

 All sketching, CAD, modeling, and rendering on this page is original and created by me.